It’s a common misconception and I know so many who wanted recovery more than anything and struggled to stay there.

 Implying suicide is a cop out is a lazy and a flip comment from a limited point of view.
 We say it to try to make sense of something we don’t fully understand.
 It dismisses the fact that the thoughts, for many, can be pervasive.
 The intense, irrational part when someone is in danger of following through is temporary.

 But when someone completes a suicide, we don’t always know how many times someone has suffered through it or what trauma, mental illness, or life event may have triggered it.
-Over time, they can be difficult to fight and wear someone down.
-I … Read more...
+Over time, … Read more...

 Was it because we didn’t punish enough, take away enough privileges or otherwise let our child know who was boss?